Boxer (1984 film)

+Boxer (/en/) is a 1984 Indian bilingual sports action film directed by Raj N. Sippy.
+Simultaneously shot in Bengali and Hindi-languages, the film is produced by Gautam Guha under the banner of Shri Sai Shakti.
+It stars Mithun Chakraborty, Rati Agnihotri, Danny Denzongpa, Tanuja and Sharat Saxena.
+In the film, Shankar Ghoshal (Chakraborty), son of a retired boxer, trains under a manager while serving an unjust prison sentence, in order to challenge the reigning champion Raghu Raj (Saxena).

+In spite of its basic storyline being inspired by John G. Avildsen's 1976 film Rocky, it also borrows partial basis from Moti Nandi's novel Shiba.
+Music of the film is composed by R. D. Burman.
+The film was a box-office success, grossing over ₹6 crore against a total budget of ₹2 crore, and also gained a cult following over the years.

 Plot

 Dharma works as a boxer with Kashmir Silk Mills.
 The managing director is very pleased with him, and assures him that if he will win the next boxing bout against Shera, he will be sent to London.
 Unfortunately, Dharma loses the bout, he is grievously injured, unable to box anymore, and shortly thereafter, he is fired from his job.
 Thereafter an embittered Dharma takes to drinking alcohol in a big way, ignoring his pregnant wife, Savitri, & young son, Shankar.
 Things get worse when Savitri gives birth to a second baby boy, Sonu.
 Then in order to make ends meet, Shankar takes to stealing, and hiding from the law.
 Years later, Shankar, now a career criminal, is arrested for stealing a watch from a man coming out of a jewellery store, he is tried in court and sentenced to jail for 6 months.
 In prison, he meets with boxing manager, Tony Braganza, and after his release, he starts to train with him and eventually challenges the reigning Champion Raghu Raj.